Compton Police Department: Contentions between Cochee and City Council

 Cochee was subsequently fired from his position as chief in mid-August 1975, on the grounds of "insubordination, willfully making false statements to the press and failure to follow personal rules and regulations".
 Cochee's second in command, Manual Correa stepped in as temporary chief.
 Acting City Council Manager Daniel Lim stated that this action was taken "unilaterally", without "any direction from the City Council".
-Lim maintained that Cochee should have followed procedures of filing a complain with the city personnel board, rather than an unauthorized press conference.
+Lim maintained that Cochee should have followed procedures of filing a complaint with the city personnel board, rather than an unauthorized press conference.
 Yet again reminiscent of the "War of the Chiefs", the police department and city council were at odds with each other.
 Residents of Compton were also divided on Cochee's removal.

 After Cochee requested a formal hearing in late August 1975, the city personal board began to conduct hearings.
 Testimony during the hearings included allegations of cheating on promotion tests, and that Cochee offered "little active support" in the ensuing investigation.
 After more than twenty hours of hearings, Cochee was formally reinstated in September.
 The board discounted many of the charges by Lim, upholding only the charges of false statements and failure to accept an assignment, also going on to state that termination was "too harsh a penalty".

 In addition to his contentious relationship with the city council, Cochee also came under criticism for his involvement in the book Ghetto Cops.
 It was originally published in late 1974, however Cochee requested that the specific details and names be removed.
 The publisher agreed, and destroyed the initial 20,000 copies printed, eventually releasing 40,000 copies with substitutions.
 Many people in Compton took exception to the portrayal of the city in the book, as well as the unfettered department access Cochee afforded the authors.